radiantlogic-v8/documentation-new/documentation/aws-cloud-installation-guide/installation.md

 15. Enter an administration location.
 This is the IP CIDR from which you must connect to the bastion server.
 The default value is 0.0.0.0/0.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The default value allows connection from any IP address.
-For this reason, it is strongly recommended that you modify this value.**
+>The default value allows connection from any IP address.
+For this reason, it is strongly recommended that you modify this value.

 16. Either enter an existing VPC ID or leave this value blank and the template creates a new one.
 If you use an existing VPC, the template adds security groups and three subnets.